AndySouthwick/invision-design-tokens/README.md

 ]`

-Thats it, any time you want the latest styles from your invision design system manager just run the `npm start`
+Thats it, any time you want the latest styles from your invision design system manager just run `npm start`

 you can now use your tokens in your chosen preprocessor style